fardream/gitrim/README.md

 `gitrim` does just that:

 1. read git commit history.
 1. from start, filter the tree contained in the commit and copy over author, committor, commit message.
 The parents are replaced with the newly created commits, and GPG signatures are omitted.

 As long as the filters don't change, the generated git history is deterministic and can be one-to-one mapped back to the original repo.

 Modifications made in the trimmed/filtered repo can be recreated by

-1. filter the changes
+1. filter the changes, and reject any changes that don't pass the filter.
 1. apply them back to the original repo, copying over author, committor, commit message, and add the original commits as parents.
    GPG signatures are again omitted.